-TAIEX activities involve EU Member States public experts and potentially relevant regional or local experts if deemed necessary: they are selected by the Commission from its civil servants' expert database and receive a financial compensation, a grant, for their participation to TAIEX activities.
-In this regard, the procured entity executes financial transactions upon instructions of the Commission.
-The geographical eligibility for this compensation is the EU Member States.
+TAIEX activities involve EU Member States public experts and potentially relevant regional or local experts if deemed necessary: they receive a financial compensation, a grant, for their participation to TAIEX activities.
+In this regard, the geographical eligibility for this compensation is the EU Member States.
 In exceptional cases, experts from relevant partner countries can be invited as well.
 They are compensated as EU experts.
 Private experts, when participating, are subject to compensation and selection based on procurement rules.